Please Come Home for Christmas

 "Please Come Home for Christmas" is a Christmas song, written in 1960 and released the same year by American blues singer and pianist Charles Brown.
-Hitting the Billboard Hot 100 chart in December 1961, the tune, which Brown co-wrote with Gene Redd, peaked at position number 76.
+Hitting the US Billboard Hot 100 chart in December 1961, the tune, which Brown co-wrote with Gene Redd, peaked at position number 76.
 It appeared on the Christmas Singles chart for nine seasons, hitting number 1 in 1972.
 It includes a number of characteristics of Christmas music, such as multiple references in the lyrics to the Christmas season and Christmas traditions, and the use of a church bell type sound, created using tubular bells, at the start of the song.
-It is sometimes referred to by its incipit, "Bells Will Be Ringing".
-The song has been covered by many artists, including in 1978 by the Eagles.
+The song has been covered by many artists, including by Eagles, Etta James, U2 and Cher.